Allele And Phenotype Frequencies In Rock Pocket Mouse Populations

 Allele frequency refers to the proportion of a specific allele in a population's gene pool.
 In the context of rock pocket mice, we are particularly interested in the frequencies of the D and d alleles.
 These frequencies can be calculated based on the number of individuals with each genotype in a given population.

-For instance, imagine a population of 100 rock pocket mice:
+To give you an idea, imagine a population of 100 rock pocket mice:

 • 49 individuals are DD (dark coat)